Digital Access Report

 KEYSPOT Program

-Through BTOP funding the program partnered with more than 50 nonprofits to create 77 public computer labs that offered free internet access and digital skills training across the city.
+Through federal BTOP funding more than 50 nonprofits partnered to establish 77 public computer labs that offered free internet access and digital skills training across the city

 2013